fused-effects/fused-effects/README.md

 Thus, the approaches aren’t mutually exclusive; consumers are free to decide which approach makes the most sense for their situation.

 Unlike `fused-effects`, `mtl` provides a `ContT` monad transformer; however, it’s worth noting that many behaviours possible with delimited continuations (e.g. resumable exceptions) are directly encodable as effects.
-Further, `fused-effects` provides a relatively large palette of these, including resumable exceptions, tracing, resource management, and others, as well as tools to define your own.

 Finally, thanks to the fusion and inlining of carriers, `fused-effects` is approximately as fast as `mtl` (see [benchmarks](#benchmarks)).